sixtyandme logo

 Let’s consider another option, if for no other reason than to feel less exhausted.

 To accept is to say that it just is.
 Factually speaking, it did happen in exactly that way.
 It does not mean that we like it.
 It does not mean that we wouldn’t change it if we had the chance.
-It does not mean that we condone it.
+And it does not mean that we condone it.

 Acceptance is saying that it did happen, which helps us to free up brain space and energy that was otherwise directed to arguing with what is.